 Clivia miniata ‘Belgian Hybrid Yellow’ is from the Amaryllidaceae family of plants.
-They also call it Belgian Hybrid Yellow Bush Lily, Forest Lily, Caffre Lily, Kaffir Lily, Thong Lily, Boslelie, or Natal Lily.
+They also call it the Belgian Hybrid Yellow Bush Lily, Forest Lily, Caffre Lily, Kaffir Lily, Thong Lily, Boslelie, or Natal Lily.
 Clivia miniata grows well in the shade, under trees.
-It provides green foliage throughout the year and a burst of color when it flowers.
+It provides green foliage throughout the year, and a burst of color when it flowers.
 Clivia miniata is native to South Africa.
 It has been naturalized in Mexico, North America, Australia, and New Zealand.

 How to grow Clivia miniata ‘Belgian Hybrid Yellow’ indoors:

 Choose a suitable container with drainage holes to plant your Clivia miniata ‘Belgian Hybrid Yellow’.
 Make sure the pot is large enough to accommodate the plant’s roots and allows for some growth.

 Use a well-draining houseplant compost or a mix formulated for African violets.
 This type of soil provides the necessary moisture retention while allowing excess water to drain away.